 Use this install for Mac OS X and platforms without package support, or if you do not have or want a root installation.

-- Latest version of Oracle Java SE Runtime Environment (JRE) 7.
-See Installing the JRE.
+- Latest version of Oracle Java SE Runtime Environment (JRE) 8 (recommended) or OpenJDK 7.

 - Java Native Access (JNA) is required for production installations (latest version recommended).
 See Installing the JNA.